LuchoTurtle/dwyl-site/README.md

 ## Technology

-The website is developed with Typescript and React.
+The website was developed using Typescript and React.
 [Spline](https://spline.design/) is used on 3D scenes and [Gsap with Scrolltrigger](https://greensock.com/gsap/) for animations.
 [TailwindCSS](https://github.com/tailwindlabs/tailwindcss) is used to style the page.

 The website is bundled and served using [Vite](https://vitejs.dev)